This post is part of the Elements of Leadership series.

 When you get blindsided by information that you should have been told, find the project manager and kindly let him know that you applaud him for making the decision but that it’s something you needed to know.
 If it’s a bad decision, clearly and calmly explain why it was a bad decision — your goal is to teach him to make good decisions without you.

-Above all, present a clear vision of the organization’s goals and encourage people to take as much initiative as they can to advance those goals.
-The more they advance your vision on their own, the more time you have to focus on your high value activities.
+Above all, present a clear vision of the organization's goals and encourage people to take as much initiative as they can to advance those goals.
+The more they advance the vision on their own, the more time you have to focus on your high-value activities.

 The next installment in this series is about getting to know your team.